Spending Time Outside, Together

 Adventure and Mental Health

-While many of us tend to think the harder we push, grind, or work, work, work, the “better” we are, the reality is when we carve out time unplugged for connection outdoors, we are filling our proverbial cups, in many ways.
+While many of us tend to think the harder we push, grind, or work, work, work, the “better” we are, the reality is, when we carve out time unplugged for connection outdoors, we are filling our proverbial cups in many ways.
 We do not have to save the awe-inspiring moments for the annual vacation to Acadia or Yellowstone.
-The reality is adventure has a place in our daily lives.
-It’s a mindset, —a way of life.
+The reality is that adventure has a place in our daily lives.
+It’s a mindset—a way of life.
 The idea is to naturally integrate the practices intentionally and make space for conscious connection.
 Adventure time, consistently.
 So, how do we do this?

 Creating Space for Adventure